qkzk/fm/development.md

 ### Next version

+- [ ] navigate: home should go to first, end should go to last. g/G can't be used here since it can be a navigation
 - [ ] static lines (from display, menu, content per mode) can be cut out of the window.
 Should use the space on the right
 - [ ] chmod is crap
   - [ ] "+" should enter chmod